edgecase/vim-config/README.md

 You can add custom plugins by registering them in this custom config file with the same `Bundle "plugin-repo-url"` syntax used in the `.vim/common_config/plugin_config.vim`, and then performing steps 3 & 4 from the install steps above.

+## FuzzyFinder

+FuzzyFinder provides convenient ways to quickly reach the buffer/file/command/bookmark/tag you want.
+FuzzyFinder searches with the fuzzy/partial pattern to which it converted an entered pattern.

+* `<Leader>t` - fuzzy find files
+* `<Leader>b' - fuzzy find open buffers

+## ShowMarks

+ShowMarks provides a visual representation of the location marks.
+Marks are useful for jumping back and forth between interesting points in a buffer, but can be hard to keep track of without any way to see where you have placed them.
+ShowMarks hopefully makes life easier by placing a sign in the leftmost column of the buffer.
+The sign indicates the label of the mark and its location.
+It can be toggled on and off and individual marks can be hidden(effectively removing them).

+By default the following keymappings are defined:

+* `<Leader>mt` - Toggles ShowMarks on and off.
+* `<Leader>mh` - Hides an individual mark.
+* `<Leader>ma` - Hides all marks in the current buffer.
+* `<Leader>mm` - Places the next available mark.

+ShowMarks requires that Vim is compiled with the +signs feature.

 ## Ruby focused unit test

 Makes it easy to run a focused set of ruby tests from within `vim`.